A Classification of $G$-invariant Shallow Neural Networks: Introduction

 \section{Introduction}

 When trying to fit a deep neural network (DNN) to a target function that is known to be $G$-invariant with respect to a group $G$, it is desirable to enforce $G$-invariance on the DNN as prior knowledge.
 This is a common scenario in many applications such as computer vision, where the class of an object in an image may be independent of its orientation~\citep{veeling2018rotation}, or point clouds that are permutation-invariant~\citep{qi2017pointnet}.
-Numerous $G$-invariant DNN architectures have been proposed over the years, including group-equivariant convolutional neural networks (G-CNNs)~\citep{cohen2016group}, DNNs with high-order $G$-equivariant multilinear layers~\citep{maron2019universality}, and a more recent architecture built on a $G$-invariant sum-product layer~\citep{kicki2020computationally}.
-However, it is unclear which of these architectures a practitioner should choose for a given problem, and even after one is selected, additional design choices must be made; for G-CNNs alone, the practitioner must select a sequence of representations of $G$ to determine the composition of layers, and it is unknown how best to do this.
-Moreover, despite a complete classification of G-CNNs~\citep{kondor2018generalization, cohen2019general}, it is unknown if every $G$-invariant DNN is a G-CNN, and hence the ``optimal'' $G$-invariant architecture may not even exist in the space of G-CNNs.
+Numerous $G$-invariant DNN architectures have been proposed over the years, including $G$-equivariant convolutional neural networks ($G$-CNNs)~\citep{cohen2016group}, $G$-equivariant graph neural networks~\citep{maron2019invariant}, and a DNN stacked on a $G$-invariant sum-product layer~\citep{kicki2020computationally}.
+However, it is unclear which of these architectures a practitioner should choose for a given problem, and even after one is selected, additional design choices must be made; for $G$-CNNs alone, the practitioner must select a sequence of representations of $G$ to determine the composition of layers, and it is unknown how best to do this.
+Moreover, despite a complete classification of $G$-CNNs~\citep{kondor2018generalization, cohen2019general}, it is unknown if every $G$-invariant DNN is a $G$-CNN, and hence the ``optimal'' $G$-invariant architecture may not even exist in the space of $G$-CNNs.